Process and Policies

 - Options for taking courses at institutions other than those referenced above may be available upon petition by the student to the Academic Dean for Education of the Friedman School.
 This is done on a case-by-case basis, and may involve an additional cost to the student.

 - Friedman students cannot cross-register during the Summer term except for courses offered by Tufts University School of Medicine's Public Health and Professional Degree Programs.

 - Tufts MS/MPH Students: If you are completing your semester at Friedman and need to be enrolled in a required Public Health course, please email Friedman’s Registrar.
 If you are completing your semester at Public Health and need to be enrolled in a required Friedman course, please contact Public Health’s Registrar.

 How to Cross-Register into a Friedman Course If You are a Non-Friedman Student

 - If you are a non-Friedman student and you are affiliated with Tufts University or with Boston Consortium schools, please obtain a Cross-Registration Petition from your own school, obtain the Friedman instructor's signature or attach a print-out of the Friedman instructor's email approval and attach it to the your school’s cross-registration petition.

-- Submit the completed petition to Friedman’s Registrar no later than the semester's Cross-Registration deadline for non-Friedman students at 5:00 PM.
+- Submit the completed petition to Friedman’s Registrar no later than the semester's Cross-Registration deadline (September 19, 2017 for Fall 2017) for non-Friedman students at 5:00 PM.